cliosight/Docs/README.md

 Types of users:
 1. **Admin** - Allowed to perform all actions within an account.
 2. **User** - Only view permission for assigned (non-public) forms, reports and dashboards.
-3. **Admin-Minor** (WIP) - No access to datasources, tables, users/groups and automation components.
+3. **Admin-Minor** (Next Release) - No access to datasources, tables, users/groups and automation components.

 ## Advanced File Storage <a name="afiles"></a>
 This platform provides extra functionalities for files uploaded through a form.
 The [free tier](#freetier) will allow a max of 4GB storage for the in-built database and files.
 Like other components, files are also equipped with access control methods.
 Text, CSV, spreadsheet, PDF, image, video and audio file formats will be supported for processing.